-Getting involved at the University of Utah is not only a fun and exciting way to meet new people, it also provides many positive leadership opportunities.
+Getting involved at the University of Utah is not only a fun and exciting way to meet new people, but it also provides many positive leadership opportunities.
 With more than 500 registered student organizations, the U has something for everyone looking to get involved.
 Yet for some students, getting involved may seem like a daunting task while juggling academic success and having a social life.
-For those looking to get involved but not quite sure where to start the involvement ambassadors are here to help.
+For those looking to get involved but not quite sure where to start, the involvement ambassadors are here to help.

-There are currently three involvement ambassadors that students can work with.
+There are currently three Involvement Ambassadors that students can work with.

 Sial is a second-year student studying finance, who is planning on attending law school after completing her bachelor’s degree.
 On campus, Sial is part of the 2022 Eccles Scholars cohort and is involved in service projects through the Bennion Center, such as OneCare Hospice and Project Youth.
 Outside of school, Sial coaches debate at Bingham High School.
 In her free time, Sial enjoys finding new places to eat on campus, as well as reading, hiking and cooking.

 Rios is a first-generation college student and a junior in the Honors College pursuing a double major in political science and sociology with a minor in ethnic studies.
 She was born in Guatemala and grew up in West Valley City, Utah.
 Rios was the 20th Hinckley Institute of Politics intern hosted by the Ibarra Strategy Group since 2007 during the Spring 2019 Semester.
 She is a member of several student organizations including Somos Dreamers where she helps advocate for undocumented students to pursue higher education.
 Upon graduation, Rios hopes to attend law school to become an immigration or civil rights attorney.